kyle0207/Breast-Cancer-Machine-Learning/README.md

 Contains all the file paths necessary for the project

 -Final_Cleaning_Dataset.py
-Reorganises and cleans the code after unpacking it from the zip file.
-This code will make sure that a directory is made for each dataset that will be used in a 5 fold cross validation process.
+Re-organizes and cleans the Kaggle dataset (https://www.kaggle.com/paultimothymooney/breast-histopathology-images) after unpacking it from the zip file.
+This code will make sure that a directory is made for each dataset that will be used in a 5-fold cross validation (k=5) process.
+The images are randomly shuffled by patient ID (to avoid biological bias) into training and testing sets.
 Adapted from the tutorial mentioned above.
+'Project_Cleaning_Datasets.py' (in the 'Non-essentials folder') is a older version of the code that randomly separates the same dataset into train, validation and testing (i.e. not for cross-validation).

 -Training_and_Validation.py
 The code that does the deep learning of the data.
 It also gives the performance metrics for each trained model.

+-cnn_visualization.py
+The code to create the flowchart of the layers in the CNN and to visualize each layer using a sample image that was not used for training the model.
+Visualization of the sample image was represented as a 4D tensor with color-coding.
+The codes used here were created following the codes described in the book: "Chollet, F. (2018) Deep learning with Python.
+Shelter Island, NY, Manning.
+Available from: http://media.obvsg.at/AC13785830-4001 ."